desbma/apt-downgrade/README.md

 ## TODO

 * thread pool for faster execution
-* download missing packages if not in cache
+* download missing packages if not in local cache
 * unit tests